michelvdwal/GroveParticle/README.md

 * [RedBear Duo](https://play.google.com/store/apps/details?id=com.redbear.redbearbleclient&hl=en) - Android app
 * [Photon](https://docs.particle.io/guide/getting-started/tinker/photon/) - Apps for Photon

-To provision your iOT board, you first need to put it in [Listening Mode](https://docs.particle.io/guide/getting-started/modes/photon/#listening-mode)
+To provision your iOT board, you need to put it in [Listening Mode](https://docs.particle.io/guide/getting-started/modes/photon/#listening-mode).
+It will restart after it has found your WIFI network with the right credentials.
 You might have to upgrade your firmware first - [Instructions for RedBear Duo](https://github.com/redbear/Duo/blob/master/docs/firmware_deployment_guide.md)

 ### First Run